 * whilst drivers may assist with the loading and unloading of reasonably sized luggage, you may be asked to assist with heavier items or to load the luggage yourself.

 We recommend that all passengers have appropriate insurance for travel and we cannot accept liability for subsequent loss, damage, injury, inconvenience or cost you suffer or may suffer as a result of any loss of or damage to your luggage during transit and when loading and offloading your luggage.

-Any item that is left on a bus or coach and subsequently found be a member of our staff, it will be dealt with in accordance with the applicable laws.
+Any item that is left on a bus or coach and subsequently found be a member of our staff will be dealt in accordance with the applicable laws.

 If the item of lost property is perishable, it will be thrown away after a period of 24 hours if not claimed before this time.
 If, before 24 hours, the item becomes a potential health risk, or causes offence, it will immediately be thrown away.

 If you find an item of lost property on one of our buses or coaches, you should inform the driver before leaving that vehicle of the location of the item of lost property.
 You should not touch or move the item if it looks suspicious.

 Should you wish to claim an item of lost property, we will need to establish that the item belongs to you.
 You will also need to provide proof of your name and address and describe the item of lost property or explain the contents of an item so we can establish you as the owner.
 Contact

 details for our lost property offices can be found on the contact page of the website (the address of which is located at the end of these Conditions).